-- Final drafts of resource plans and the Strategic Plan to be approved by Board. - Business Office and IT to provide budget template and guidelines to campus community for development of annual program review.
+- Final drafts of resource plans to be approved by shared governance committees - Final drafts of resource plans and the Strategic Plan to be approved by Board. - Business Office and IT to provide budget template and guidelines to campus community for development of annual program review. - Programs and departments to begin development of annual program review - Shared governance committees to review and approve the Progress Report.

-- Programs and departments to begin development of annual program review - Shared governance committees to review and approve the Progress Report. - Board of Trustees to review and approve Progress Report. - Progress Report to be presented to the Accrediting Commission for Community and Junior Colleges.
+- Board of Trustees to review and approve Progress Report. - Progress Report to be presented to the Accrediting Commission for Community and Junior Colleges.